 Assessment which requires, in part, group interaction within a certain time frame may still have marks deducted if the late submission falls outside of the interaction period, even if still within the module period.
+In most cases you will receive a grade of zero for the interactive element of a discussion board if you have failed to submit within the interaction period.
+You will still be able to be assessed on your initial post.

-Any assessment submitted late outside of the module period (without approval) will be subject to a penalty of 5% per working day (capped at 50% i.e. a student who would have otherwise passed, cannot fail solely on late submission as per University of Liverpool guidelines).
+Any assessment submitted late outside of the module period (without an approved extension) will be subject to a penalty of 5% per working day for a maximum of 10 working days (capped at 50%.
+Submissions made 10 working days beyond the end of the module will receive a mark of zero.

-A penalty free extension to the due date, up to 2 weeks beyond the module period, may be granted by the Assessment Administrator (in agreement with the Module Coordinator) providing the student completes a Request for Minor Extension form (accessed via the online module).
+A penalty free extension to the due date, up to 10 working days beyond the module period, may be granted by the Assessment Administrator (in agreement with the Module Coordinator) providing the student completes a Request for Minor Extension form (accessed via the online module).
 A request can only be made within the 5 working days prior to the end of the module.

-An extension beyond the period of 2 weeks following completion of the module will only be granted by the Assessment Administrator (in agreement with the Director of Studies) to students who have approved Extenuating Circumstances on medical or other exceptional grounds in line with the examples of acceptance evidence (Section 3.4 CoPA Appendix M), up to a maximum of 12 months.
+An extension beyond the period of 10 working days following completion of the module will only be granted by the Assessment Administrator (in agreement with the Director of Studies) to students who have approved Extenuating Circumstances on medical or other exceptional grounds in line with the examples of acceptance evidence (Section 3.4 CoPA Appendix M), up to a maximum of 12 months.
 The student must complete a Request for Extension with Extenuating Circumstances form (accessed via the online module) submitted at least 10 working days prior to Module Review Board for approval by the Extenuating Circumstances Committee.
 A student who fails to submit or complete all assessment items within a maximum of 12 months will be recorded as failed due to incompletion at the subsequent Module Review Board.
 The student's right to resubmission will not be affected - please see the Assessment Regulations for further information.